marcgg/marcgg.github.com/manager-readme.md

 - We will discuss day to day but also more long term topics
 - We will use this moment to work on avoiding surprises at the yearly performance review

+I even wrote an article about this [you can find here](/blog/2021/03/27/one-on-one-format/).

 ### Yearly Performance Review

-Every year we'll have a meeting of a few hours about your performances.
+Every year we'll have a meeting of a few hours about your performances and career trajectory.
 Ideally we will have discussed everything during the year and will use this moment to wrap the year up.
 I will also give you some vision over what's going to happen in the coming years, the different career paths available to you , etc.

-This will also be the best moment to discuss salary changes.
+Depending on the company, this can be the best moment to discuss salary changes.

 ### Reading my Calendar

 My schedule can get pretty complicated.
-I have one kid, and I have to pick her up from the daycare in some evenings and/or mornings.
-I also have a lot of meetings, interviews, 1:1s…
+I have two kids,  a lot of meetings, interviews, 1:1s…

 However, my calendar I almost always up to date and public, so please check it before booking a meeting with me.
-If you can't find a spot, ask me if I can find one.
+If you can't find a spot, ask me if I can find one and don't double book.

 ### Contacting Me